 - Anything that feels slightly rough to the touch

 While the standard screen feels sturdy to the touch, it’s not manufactured like old-school CRT monitors and tube TVs.
 You won’t find a thick glass layer but instead a thin surface that’s more susceptible to scratches – even more so if it has an anti-glare coating.
+Laptops may have more glass protection, but treat them just as carefully as an LCD with film coating.

 Use a microfiber cloth.
 They’re not only ideal for cleaning your glasses, but computer monitors, smartphone and tablet screens, and more.
 You can find them at your local eyewear shop and other retailers, and through online retailers like Amazon.
 Here are a few cheap and highly useful examples: